 Grades 6-12 are assigned a Mile High Academy email address.
+Other grade levels may also be assigned an MHA email during the school year as needed to support the class curriculum.
 This address is utilized to communicate school business with the student and is also their login access for FACTS SIS.
 Students should check their school email daily.